hslee0901/JDX_Bookmanagement_app/README.md

 This project was created by the JDX club at Pusan University of Foreign Studies.

-The project utilizes Maven, the Google Books API, and MySQL.
+The project utilizes Maven, the Google Books API, and MySQL, TOMCAT.

 The database table creation commands are commented out at the bottom of the DBconnection.java file in the function_jdxbook directory, so please refer to them when creating the schema.